krishmohanty-blip/super1600/README.md

-# super1600
+# Super Sixteen Hundred
-Super Mario Bros SAT Practice Game
+Super Mario Bros SAT Practice Game.
+Assistance from Claude Fable 5 was used.